 The reported AIoT device ID is transformed back to the application layer object ID.

-Further the AIoT enabler server processes the network expoured data per AIoT service scenario type indicated in the AIoT task initiate service request.
+Further the AIoT enabler server processes the network expoured data per AIoT service scenario type indicated in the AIoT task initiate service request, for example

 - Inbound or Outbound type: for all the AIoT devices appearance events during the task execution period, compare the objects ID(s) reported from 3GPP network and the objects ID lists from the AIoT tasks.
 If the ID(s) can match, then, the application objects can be successfully inbound or outbound; otherwise, it is considered an illegal operation and an alert information is triggered.

-- Inventory type: for all the AIoT devices appearance and stay events, the corresponding objects can be seen as the normal inventory information.
+- Presence type: for all the AIoT devices appearance and stay events, the corresponding objects can be seen as the normal presence information.
 However, for the AIoT devices disappearance event, an alert or other method such as specific AIoT device ID inventory should be initiated.

 - Monitor type: for all the AIoT devices appearance, disappearance, moving events, the AIoT device state changed, the AIoT enable layer should record and report.

-Editor's note: The potential overapping between inbound/outbound type and inventory type and how to resolve it is FFS.

 3. Report the interested AIoT service events to the application layer and the AIoT task is completed.